microsoft/azure-tools-for-java/PluginsAndFeatures/azure-toolkit-for-intellij/azure-intellij-plugin-azure-sdk/readme.md

 - **Editor Integration**: This feature offers continuous analysis and real-time code suggestions, enhancing the coding experience.
 - **Quick-Fix Actions**: This feature identifies issues and suggests quick actions within the tool window, facilitating immediate problem resolution.

-## User Interface
-- **Rule Configuration Panel** : This space allows users to toggle rules for customization and disable telemetry if desired.

 ## Rules
 1. #### Storage Upload without Length Check
-    Anti-Pattern: Using Azure Storage upload APIs that don’t take a length parameter.
-As a result, the entire data payload is buffered into memory before uploading.
+   Anti-Pattern: Using Azure Storage upload APIs that don’t take a length parameter, causing the entire data payload to be buffered into memory before uploading.
-    Issue: This approach can lead to OutOfMemoryErrors, especially when dealing with large files or high-volume uploads
+   Issue: This can lead to OutOfMemoryErrors, especially with large files or high-volume uploads.
        ##### Severity: INFO.
        #### Solution: Use APIs that take a length parameter.
 [Click here for more details](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-upload-java)